deep-thought-labs/drive/docs/quick-start.md

 ### Configuring Firewall Ports

+**⚠️ CRITICAL WARNING - SSH PORT MUST BE OPEN FIRST:**

+**If you are configuring the firewall remotely via SSH, you MUST enable the SSH port (usually port 22) BEFORE applying any firewall rules.
+Otherwise, you will lose your SSH connection and may be locked out of your server.**

+**Always enable SSH first, then configure other ports.**

 **Important:** For your node to participate in the blockchain network, you need to open the P2P port (and optionally the RPC port) in your system's firewall.
 This allows other nodes to connect to your node.

 **Required Ports:**
+- **SSH Port** (CRITICAL if accessing remotely): Required for remote access
+  - Default SSH port: `22` (or your custom SSH port)
+  - **⚠️ MUST be enabled FIRST if configuring firewall remotely**
 - **P2P Port** (required): Used for peer-to-peer network communication
   - Mainnet: `26656`
   - Testnet: `26666`